Licensing and Training Requirements

 Everything You Need to Know About CDL License Requirements

 Are you preparing to obtain your Commercial Driver’s License (CDL)?
 Do you know the CDL license requirements for getting a CDL?
-Understanding and meeting the federal, state, physical, endorsement, and exemption requirements are essential to successfully pass skills and knowledge testing.
+Understanding and meeting the federal, state, physical, endorsement, and exemption requirements are essential to successfully pass knowledge and skills testing, which demonstrates your ability to safely operate a commercial vehicle.
 To help ensure that you are prepared before applying for your CDL license, it’s important to understand what CDL license requirements are necessary and how best to stay up-to-date on regulations related to driving large vehicles safely.

 CDL Federal Requirements: